Mamdouh93Murad/reactnd-project-would-you-rather-starter/README.md

 | votes             | Array | A list that contains the id of each user who voted for that option|
 | text                | String | The text of the option |

-Your code will talk to the database via 4 methods:
+Functions to communicate with the DataBase:

 * `_getUsers()`
 * `_getQuestions()`
 * `_saveQuestion(question)`
 * `_saveQuestionAnswer(object)`

+## Details of each Function

     1) `_getUsers()` Method

         *Description*: Get all of the existing users from the database.
         *Return Value*: Object where the key is the user’s id and the value is the user object.

     2) `_getQuestions()` Method

         *Description*: Get all of the existing questions from the database.
         *Return Value*: Object where the key is the question’s id and the  value is the question object.

     3) `_saveQuestion(question)` Method

         *Description*: Save the polling question in the database.
-*Parameters*:  Object that includes the following properties: `author`, `optionOneText`, and `optionTwoText`.
+        *Parameters*:  Object that includes the following properties:
+        `author`, `optionOneText`, and `optionTwoText`.
 More details about  these properties:

 | Attribute | Type | Description |
 |-----------------|------------------|-------------------|